 Coffee on Weekends – Dr. Chris Schneck

-Brings coffee into the ER at Mount Saint Joseph’s on weekends for physician staff and consultants, so they do not need to leave the hospital to get coffee when the cafeteria is closed on weekends.
+A project to support ER physicians and staff by bringing coffee into the ER at Mount Saint Joseph’s on weekends, so they do not need to leave the hospital to get coffee when the cafeteria is closed on weekends.
 Click here for final report.